-So, whether you’re already a fan of retro hairstyles or you’re not really sure what 1930s hairstyles entailed, check out our edit of the best modern-day reincarnations and everything you need to know about this throwback trend below.
+So, whether you’re already a fan of retro hairstyles or you want to know 1930s hairstyles entailed, check out our edit of the best modern-day reincarnations and everything you need to know about this throwback trend below.

 You wanna be on top?
 With her caramel blonde highlights and perfectly uniform finger curls, American supermodel and TV presenter Tyra Banks looks as though she’s just stepped right out of a ’30s movie set!

 Committing to a whole head of finger curls may seem a bit intimidating but if you still want to find a way to rock 1930s hair, take a page out of Zendaya’s style guide with this sophisticated updo.